NA Session Commences - UrduPoint

 Deputy Speaker Syed Ghulam Mustafa Shah chaired the session.

-The House is set to address various agenda items, including calling attention notices, legislative business, motions, and a motion of thanks.
+The House is likely to discuss various agenda items, including calling attention notices, motion of thanks and matters other than point of order.

 Recent Stories